rossiko22/Project-Management-Tool-Scrum/README.md

 - PostgreSQL databases
 - Nginx API Gateway

-For detailed documentation, see architecture-docs/
+For detailed documentation, see architecture-docs